Isidore of Seville

 Isidore of Seville (Isidorus Hispalensis; c.
 560 – 4 April 636) was a Hispano-Roman scholar, theologian and archbishop of Seville.
 He is widely regarded, in the words of the 19th-century historian Charles Forbes René de Montalembert, as "the last scholar of the ancient world".

 At a time of disintegration of classical culture, aristocratic violence, and widespread illiteracy, Isidore was involved in the conversion of the Arian Visigothic kings to Catholicism, both assisting his brother Leander of Seville and continuing after Leander's death.
 He was influential in the inner circle of Sisebut, Visigothic king of Hispania.
 Like Leander, he played a prominent role in the Councils of Toledo and Seville.

 His fame after his death was based on his Etymologiae, an etymological encyclopedia that assembled extracts of many books from classical antiquity that would otherwise have been lost.
 This work also helped to standardise the use of the full stop, comma and colon.

 Since the Early Middle Ages, Isidore has sometimes been called Isidore the Younger or Isidore Junior (Isidorus iunior), because of the earlier history purportedly written by Isidore of Córdoba.

 Childhood and education

-Isidore was born in Cartago Spartaria (now Cartagena, Spain), a former Carthaginian colony, to a notable family in Roman Hispania, of high social rank, and probably of Greek descent.
-His father was named Severianus and his mother Theodora.
+Isidore (/es/ ee-see-DOH-reh) was born in Cartago Spartaria (now Cartagena, Spain), a former Carthaginian colony, to a notable family in Roman Hispania, of high social rank, His father was named Severianus and his mother Theodora.
 His parents were members of an influential family who were instrumental in the political-religious manoeuvring that converted the Visigothic kings from Arianism to Catholicism.
 The Catholic and Orthodox Churches celebrate him and all his siblings as known saints: